 Once these things are taken care, then feel free to spend the rest as you see fit.
 If there is money left over at the end of the month or pay period, consider adding that to savings as well.

 It is worth noting that this strategy may not work as well if you have trouble with overspending and/or if your expenses are higher than your income.
 If this is the case, take some time to develop something more structured and disciplined until you have a plan to decrease your expenses and have built up a savings cushion.
 Otherwise most, if not all, of your income will be used to cover expenses.
+For example, while making your payments online or buying something discount codes and deals might come in handy to save you some extra money.
 This will keep you in the habit of saving whatever is left over rather than setting aside savings before doing anything else.
 If you’re having trouble and need to cut expenses/spending, do that first before trying out the anti-budget.

 To recap, remember these do’s and don’ts for a successful anti-budget: